 The people who call Medfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medfield residents report their race to be White, followed by Asian.
 Important ancestries of people in Medfield include Italian, English, German, and Polish.

 The most common language spoken in Medfield is English.
-Other important languages spoken here include Greek and Spanish.
+Other important languages spoken here include Polish and Spanish.